David-OConnor/stm32-hal/README.md

 light (ie hello world) using an STM32F411 "blackpill" board.
 Its readme provides instructions for how to get started from scratch, and its code contains detailed comments explaining each part.
 The [blinky with timer interrupt example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/blinky_timer_interrupt) demonstrates how to accomplish the same in a non-blocking way, using a hardware timer.
-It usesf RTIC.
+It uses RTIC.

 The [conductivity module example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/conductivity_module) is a complete example of simple production firmware.
 It uses the DAC, I2C, Timer, and UART peripherals,